-The following table presents the changes in selling, general and administrative expenses from 2009 to 2010:
+The following table presents the changes in selling, general and administrative expenses for the three months ended March 31, 2010 compared to the same period in 2011:

-i nree Months Ended March 31, 31,
+Three Months Ended March 31,

-· I ncrease
+• Inc rease from

-2010 2009 from 2009
+2011 2010 2010

-Selling, general and administrative expenses 3 \$ 925,000 139,000 \$ 786,000
+al and administrative expenses \$ 1,832,000 \$ 925,000 \$ 907,000

-The increase in selling, general and administrative expenses is primarily attributable to an increase in non-cash compensation, an increase in overhead, an increase in independent contractors and an increase in shareholder relations expenses.
-During the fiscal quarter ended March 31, 2010, we issued shares of our common stock in payment of \$561,000 of employee and consultant compensation expenses.
-No such expenses were incurred during the same quarter in 2009.
+The increase in selling, general and administrative expenses is primarily attributable to an increase in non-cash compensation expense, an increase in overhead, an increase in independent contractors and an increase in shareholder relations expenses.
 In March 2010, we hired a new President and a new Chief Financial Officer.
-In addition, we entered into an advisory agreement with one of our directors and our secretary.
+Accordingly, last year's three month period did not include the compensation of these new officers for the entire three month period.
+In addition, in July 2010, we entered into an advisory agreement with one of our directors.
 These additional compensation obligations will increase our cash compensation payment obligations in future periods.